 Dana works for the Children’s Institute where she has been the Director of Policy & Program since 2013.
 She previously worked for nine years at Stand for Children, where her most recent position was as National Director of Policy Development.
 Before that, she was Stand’s Advocacy Director and played a leading role in winning several key pieces of legislation to improve Oregon schools.
 Dana started her career as a pre-K and elementary school teacher.
 She graduated Barnard College with a BA in Political Science and a minor in Elementary Education.

 Terry Leckron Myers

-Terry has been a board member since 2006.
-She is the Mentor Program Director at Bridges to Change, empowering people by strengthening individuals and families affected by addiction, mental health, poverty, and homelessness.
+Terry has been a longtime criminal justice reform champion and Partnership for Safety & Justice board member since 2006.
+She has led key initiatives that promote healing and safety though criminal justice reform practices.
+Her work includes Mentor Program Director at Bridges to Change, empowering people by strengthening individuals and families affected by addiction, mental health, poverty, and homelessness.
 Terry also worked as lead organizer for the Recovery Association Project where she supported people in recovery to make social changes.
 As Director of Central City Concern Portland Metro Worksource, she created pathways to employment and community integration for formerly incarcerated people.
 In both her professional and volunteer careers, she’s driven by the belief that all people deserve to live their lives with dignity and grace.

 Vanessa's bio is coming soon.